Skip to main content

 pr

 The pr command decorates pull requests with results from Checkmarx One scans that were triggered by that pull request.
 The pull request comments show a list of new vulnerabilities that were introduced by the code changes as well a list of vulnerabilities that were fixed by the code changes.
-Currently, the only supported scm configuration is github.
+Currently, this feature is supported for github and gitlab.

 6333663227.png